 Addendum B

 Article IX.
-ASUW Contingency Fund
+ASUW Contingency Fund Policies

+Contingency Funds shall be utilized to meet unforeseen operational costs that may adversely affect the success of ASUW Programs, Services and Strategic Partners.
+The Contingency Fund may also be utilized for the initiation and creation of pilot ASUW Programs or Services.
+Expenditures from the contingency funds shall be used to fulfill the purpose of promoting, improving, and pursuing the goals of ASUW and its related Programs, Services, Strategic Partners and commitments.

-The ASUW shall maintain an annual contingency fund in the ASUW Executive Budget for the purposes of meeting needs associated with unforeseen expenditures and new programs.
+ASUW Executive Branch Contingency fund shall be allotted annually for the for the purposes of meeting needs associated with unforeseen expenditures and new programs.
 The ASUW President and Vice President shall initiate expenditures from this fund.
 The Contingency Fund shall be appropriated from monies in the ASUW Reserve in the annual budget process at an amount to be approved by the ASUW Senate.

-Expenditures from the contingency fund shall be used to fulfill the purpose of promoting, improving, and pursuing the goals of ASUW and its related programs, services, Strategic Partners and commitments.

-The Contingency Fund shall be utilized to meet unforeseen operational costs that may adversely affect the success of ASUW Programs, Services and Strategic Partners.
-The Contingency Fund may also be utilized for the initiation and creation of pilot ASUW Programs or Services.

 For unforeseen operational costs of existing ASUW Programs and Services the ASUW President and Vice President shall have the joint authority to designate funds from the Contingency Fund.
 This collective authority shall only be exercised when efforts to seek funding from other sources are exhausted.